GunchevDB/newsletter-fantasy/README.md

    ADMIN_USERNAME=admin
    ADMIN_PASSWORD=$2b$12$replace_with_bcrypt_hash
    SESSION_SECRET=super_secret_session_key_change_me
-   # Optional: Vercel KV credentials (falls back to in-memory storage if omitted)
+   # Optional: Vercel KV credentials (subscriber + session persistence fall back to memory if omitted)
    KV_REST_API_URL=
    KV_REST_API_TOKEN=
-   KV_URL=                               # Only needed for direct Redis connections
+   KV_URL=                               # Recommended in production for persistent sessions (redis:// from Vercel KV)
    ```
    The server refuses to boot if anything is missing or if `SENDER_EMAIL` is malformed, so you catch configuration issues right away.
 For local development you may keep `ADMIN_PASSWORD` as plain text—the server hashes it at runtime—but in production you should store a bcrypt hash (see below).
 When the storage variables are missing, the app logs that it is using in-memory storage (ideal for local development).